|

 Concrete Applications

-- Arabic Numeration – Introduction in Latin West, replacing earlier systems.
+- Arabic numeration – Introduction in Latin West, replacing earlier systems.

 - Trigonometry – Increased use for astronomical calculations.